buda-base/editserv/API.md

 `{IDPrefix}` is the ID prefix for the additional volumes that will be created (see above).

+`{instance}` is the qname of the instance, only useful in the case an image instance will be created.

-`{instance}` is the qname of the instance we are asking a scan request for.
+`{iinstance}` is the qname of the image instance we are asking a scan request for.
+Optional for cases where a new scan request needs to be created.

+`{access}` the the qname of the access status.

+`{ric}` is a boolean representing the restriction in China.

 # Sync notification (admins only)